AnnAddicks/hostq/README.md

 ## Future Goals
+ * Prevent the next in queue to repond early.
+Example:  It is family A's turn to host this week, they respond with yes.
+Family B knows thier turn is next week and respond with yes.
+This will cause the next weeks email to be sent as Family C's turn.
  * Group defined cron schedule
  * Group Customizations
   * Can/Should anyone in the group be able to reply for skip